Instructional design is evolving - your toolkit should, too.

 - Ask about custom reporting – if you’re limited to canned reports, move on

-Instructional Design IRL: Turning good managers into grounded, connected leaders at South32
+Instructional design in practice: turning capable managers into confident leaders at South32

 South32 is a globally diversified mining and metals company.
 Their mid-level leaders were technically strong and operationally sharp.
 South32 needed a program that would help mid-level leaders lead people – not just projects.